settdy/photo-sorter/README.md

 # Photo Sorter for Windows

-A simple Windows program that organises photos using their **Date Taken**.
+A simple Windows program that organises photos using their **Creation Time**.

 ## What It Does

-The program:
+The program will:

-- Moves photos by default
-- Sorts them into year and month folders
+- Creates year and month folders
-- Renames them in date order
-- Preserves embedded photo metadata
-- Preserves the original Windows creation time
+- Moves your images into the respective folders
 - Deletes empty folders left behind after moving photos
-- Does not overwrite existing photos
+- Rename your images in a "YYYYMMDD_XXX" format, where XXX are the numbers

+The program won't:
+- Overwrite files when duplicate file occurs
+- Change the metadata of images

 Example result: